jadzdotcom/freenas-crashplan-bhyve-centos-vm/README.md

 Select yes for all the defaults in the CrashPlan installer.

-## Allow Remote Connections to CrashPlan and Connect vi GUI
+## Allow Remote Connections to CrashPlan and Connect via GUI
 Ensure the CrashPlan server procses is stopped on the CentOS VM.
 ```
 /usr/local/crashplan/bin/CrashPlanEngine stop